 Degassing of waters

-The service life of pipes, boiler systems, pumps and fittings in thermal hot-water and steam-boiler systems is determined to a great extent by the quality of the boiler water.
 Water contains different amounts of oxygen (O2) and carbon dioxide (CO2), depending on the pressure and temperature.
 Both gases cause particular types of damage to metallic boiler materials: Oxygen has an oxidising effect, and carbon dioxide (carbonic acid) is aggressive.

 The degassing solution